 - Onboard controls difficult to use

-If you're in the market for an external monitor for your MacBook Pro, you'll quickly notice there's a wide selection from which to choose.
-Our favorite model, the HP VH240a, is a terrific choice for anyone looking for a great performance monitor at an incredible price.
+If you're in the market for an external monitor for your older MacBook Pro, you'll quickly notice there's a wide selection from which to choose.
+The best model you can buy, the HP VH240a, is a terrific choice for anyone looking for a great performance monitor at an incredible price.

 Credits — The team that worked on this guide